 What we call ‘art’ is up for grabs, needs to be re-thought, re-created, every time we step into the river of practice.
 I know this because as a disabled dancer living with pain and fatigue, I have to subvert the ordinary, have fun in unusual spaces, and find time out of time.
 For over twenty years, I have engaged community participants gently and with thought in process work.
 Some of these workshops happened in women’s centers, some in hospices, in mental health self-help groups, with youth groups, with traditional Weavers and Knitters Guilds, with politicians, with people labeled as ‘developmentally disabled’, with cancer survivors, in National Parks, in abandoned buildings, on the beach.
 In these art journeys, we use what becomes important to us: dance, theatre, poetry, video, mark-making, sculptural attention to material and space, sound art, installation and live presence.
 Together, we change the world, and create a more inclusive future.

-These experiences, and teaching community arts in Wales, England, New Zealand, the US and Australia, created many questions and ideas, which I collected in a how-to tool-box, the book Community Performance: An Introduction, a much used text around the world (Routledge, 2007, reissued in second edition 2019).
+These experiences, and teaching community arts in Wales, England, New Zealand, the U.S. and Australia, created many questions and ideas, which I collected in a how-to tool-box, the book Community Performance: An Introduction, a much used text around the world (Routledge, 2007, reissued in second edition 2019).

 I am a non-native English speaker, a first generation college student with a strong commitment to working class issues, and a feminist.
 I have lived in cultures where mythological connections to the land and multiple language communities have strong presence in everyday, political and art life.
 Fractured storytelling, willful mythmaking and an attention to the materiality of meaning-making are part of my creative attention to life.